traverson/traverson/README.md

 Release Notes
 -------------

+* 0.8.0 2014-04-30:
+    * Support absolute URLs, absolute URL paths and relative URLs (#3)
+    * Fix: Also resolve URI templates when no template params are given (makes sense for templates with optional components)
 * 0.7.0 2013-12-05:
     * Select HAL links by secondary key
 * 0.6.0 2013-11-25:
     * Further reduce browserified size
 * 0.5.0 2013-11-23: